rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenAndDumplingsStew.rst

 Notes
 -----

 We strongly recommend buttermilk for the dumplings, but it's acceptable to substitute 1/2 cup plain yogurt thinned with 1/4 cup milk.
-If you want to include white meat (and don't mind losing a bit of flavor in the process), replace 2 chicken thighs with 2 boneless, skinless chicken breast halves (about 8 ounces each).
-Brown the chicken breasts along with the thighs and remove them from the stew once they reach an internal temperature of 160 degrees, 20 to 30 minutes.
+If you want to include white meat (and don't mind losing a bit of flavour in the process), replace 2 chicken thighs with 2 boneless, skinless chicken breast halves (about 8 ounces each).
+Brown the chicken breasts along with the thighs and remove them from the stew once they reach an internal temperature of 160F, 20 to 30 minutes.
 The collagen in the wings helps thicken the stew; do not omit or substitute.
 Since the wings yield only about 1 cup of meat, using their meat is optional.
 The stew can be prepared through step 3 up to 2 days in advance; bring the stew back to a simmer before proceeding with the recipe.